-Occasionally the module might return an empty topic, which is most often caused by the pseudo-random initialization of the algorithm.
-If this happens, you can try changing related parameters, such as the maximum size of the N-gram dictionary or the number of bits to use for feature hashing.
+Occasionally the module might return an empty topic.
+Most often, the cause is pseudo-random initialization of the algorithm.
+If this happens, you can try changing related parameters.
+For example, change the maximum size of the N-gram dictionary or the number of bits to use for feature hashing.

 LDA and topic modeling